aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

-But we can also try to approach the analytical CDF with some observations, adding scalar drawn from the uniform distribution in the interval [0, 1).
+But we can also try to approach this analytical CDF with some observations, adding scalar drawn from the uniform distribution in the interval [0, 1).

 ### The Empirical CDF

 This part is inspired by a great blog post [[4]](https://www.rdatagen.net/post/a-fun-example-to-explore-probability/) by Keith Goldfeld, with some R code.
-We are going to use `np.random.rand()` to build an empirical CDF.
+We are going to use [`np.random.rand()`](https://numpy.org/doc/stable/reference/random/generated/numpy.random.rand.html) to build an empirical CDF.

 ```python